-To book a visit, please contact me by email.
+To arrange a visit, please contact Allyson Hickey at booked

 Authors visits can have a meaningful impact on elementary students.
 They inspire children to pursue creative endeavors and help demystify the writing process.
 When they meet the real person behind the words, books become living things that represent more than just a lesson or a list of vocabulary words.

 It’s very common for people (of all ages) to think that books just happen with authors exerting little effort.
 The mindset is that “ordinary people” struggle with writing whereas authors are prodigies of the written word.
 When an author shares reality – that writing is a daily struggle, that more of what she writes is bad than good, that she faces writer’s block regularly – it makes students see that they are not very different from the people they consider experts, and that writing is something that anyone can do if she is willing to put in the work.

 Hearing about the journey from idea to publication changes the way students think about books.
 In all of my presentations, I try to impart that writing is an uneven and often messy process, one that does not get that much easier with age or grade level.
 I put a great deal of emphasis on two parts of the journey: finding inspiration and the revision process.

 Overall, the author visit gives students a new understanding of what goes on in the writing process.
 As a result, they can begin to recognize the choices made by authors of the books they read, which in turn helps them develop various traits of good readers including the ability to make predictions, inferences, and associations.